ceph/ceph/doc/man/8/rbd.rst

   parent snap and child.
 The parent snapshot can be unprotected and deleted if it has no further dependent clones.

-  This requires format 2.
+  This requires image format 2.

 :command:`children` [*image-name*]
   List the clones of the image at the given snapshot.
 This checks every pool, and outputs the resulting poolname/imagename.

-  This requires format 2.
+  This requires image format 2.

 :command:`resize` [*image-name*] [--allow-shrink]
   Resizes rbd image.
 The size parameter also needs to be specified.